itsadi08/-8-Weeks-SQL-Challenge/Case Study #2 - Pizza Runner/readme.md

      * Runner 2's speed of 94 km/hr for order #8 is way too fast compared to other deliveries.
 It is possible that there is a misspelling error in the distance for the       customer with ID 102, and the actual distance to their address is 13.4 km, not 23.4 km

+The most poplular extra ingredient is bacon.
+It was added as extra to 4 pizzas The most common exclusion is cheese.
+It was excluded from 4 pizzas

 ### Learnings....!!!